 Crop Progress & Condition Report

-South Carolina’s soil moisture levels improved and were reported as 12% very short, 37% short, 49% adequate and 2% surplus.
+Statewide soil moisture levels were rated at 6% very short, 17% short, 70% adequate and 7% surplus.

 Crop Progress & Condition

 Cotton-100% of the crop has been planted.
 Of the crop that had emerged 12% has squared with no comparison for last week, compared to 17% last year, in line with the five-year average of 11%.
 1% of the crop is in Poor condition, 33% in Fair condition, 58% in Good condition, and 8% in Excellent condition.

 Corn- 40% of the crop has silked with no comparison to last week, or year.
 12% of the crop is rated in Poor condition, 30% is rated Fair, 45% of the crop is rated Good and 13% is rated Excellent.

 Peanuts-100% of the crop is in the ground.
 Of the crop that had emerged 35% is considered to be in Fair condition, 65% in Good condition, and 1% in Excellent condition.

 Soybeans- 75% of the crop has been planted compared to 61% last week, 67% last year compared to the five-year average of 66%.
 Of the crop that has been planted, 61% has emerged, compared to 49% last week and 55% last year and a five-year average of 52%.
 1% of the crop is rated inVery Poor condition, 2% is rated Poor, 27% is rated Fair, 61% is rated Good, and 9% is rated Excellent.

 Sweet Potatoes- 55% of the crop has been planted compared to 37% last week and 72% last year, well behind the five-year average of 71%.